 If you undertake contract work for clients (as a contractor/freelancer), you may also consider the umbrella company, which is seen as a ‘hassle-free’ route to contract.

 Unsurprisingly, you should first check that your preferred company name has not already been taken.
 You can do so on the Companies House site, or search using our in-house formations service here.

 When choosing a company name, you will need to steer clear of prescribed ‘sensitive’ words and expressions, as well as any existing trademarked names.

 We recommend you consider your domain name choices simultaneously, as you may well want an internet presence for your new company (as well as email), even if you are not currently online.

 Since the implementation of the Companies Act 2006, a limited company can be set up with a sole director.
-You may still decide to appoint a company secretary, as well as additional directors.
+Appointing a secretary or additional directors is still an option, if you want or need to.

 You will need to provide Companies House with the residential address of each director, and can now use a ‘service address’ if you would prefer your details to be kept off the public register.